kirstymcnaught/OptiKeyWiki/User-Guide.md

 ##<a name="the-dictionary">The dictionary</a>

-<a name="add-and-remove-words">**Adding and removing words**</a>
+<a name="edit-the-dictionary-from-the-management-console">**Edit the dictionary from the Management Console**</a>

-The default dictionary contains many common words, but you will probably want to customise it by adding and removing entries.
+The default dictionary contains many common words and phrases, but you will probably want to customise it by adding and removing entries.
 You can view and customise the dictionary from the Management Console:

 1. Open OptiKey's Management Console (with OptiKey focussed press ALT + M) and select the "Dictionary" tab.

     ![Editing the dictionary from the Management Console](https://github.com/JuliusSweetland/OptiKey/blob/gh-pages/images/Management_Console_Dictionary_Numbered.png)

-2. To add a new word enter it (as a lower case word unless it is a proper noun, abbreviation, etc) at the top (#1 in the screenshot) and click 'Add' to add it to the dictionary.
+2. To add a new word or phrase type it (as a lower case word unless it is a proper noun, abbreviation, etc) in the box at the top (#1 in the screenshot) and click 'Add' to add it to the dictionary.

-3. To remove a word just click the 'Delete' button next to it.
+3. To remove an entry just click the 'Delete' button next to it.

 4. Click 'OK' to save your changes.

+<a name="edit-the-dictionary-from-the-scratchpad">**Edit the dictionary from the scratchpad**</a>

 You can also add words and phrases directly from the scratchpad by pressing the Add To Dictionary key.
 OptiKey will examine the words and sentences that you have already typed into the scratchpad and ask you which you would like to add to the dictionary: